wbotelhos/normalizy/README.md

 ## Alias

 Sometimes you want to give a better name to your filter, just to keep the things semantic.
-But duplicates the code just to redefine a new name is not a good idea, so, just create an alias:
+Duplicates the code, as you know, it is not a good idea, so, create an alias:

 ```ruby
 Normalizy.configure do |config|